Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: Stopping time and regularity estimates

 Let us note that $X_h \setminus B(x_0,r_0/2) = \Omega_h \setminus B(x_0,r_0/2)$.
 To conclude this paragraph, we use (\ref{eq_Li}) and (\ref{eq_m4bis}) to estimate

 We would like to build a function $v \in LD(B(x_0,r_0) \setminus L)$ such that $(v,L)$ is a competitor of $(u,K)$ in $B(x_0,9r_0/10)$ and the energy of $v$ is under control, i.e.,

-But since the extension $v_h$ built in Lemma \ref{lem_extension} is not define in a certain set $F_h$, we will brutally set $v_h = 0$ in an open set $V$ containing $F_h$ and we will add the topological boundary of $V$ in the crack.
-The goal of the next paragraph is to choose $V$ wisely so as to control $\HH^{N-1}(\partial V)$ and to define the new crack set $G = L \cup \partial V$.
+For this purpose, we use the extension $v_h$ built in Lemma \ref{lem_extension}.
+However, there is a certain set $\ZZ$ where we don't control the energy of $v_h$ so we will force $v_h = 0$ in an open set $O$ containing $\ZZ$ and we will add $\partial O$ to the crack.

 We use Lemma \ref{lem_goodradius} to select a radius $\rho \in [r_0/2, 3 r_0/4]$ such that

 where

 Then we introduce